shegs-a/react-fastapi-app/README.md

   - start the app `python main.py`

   ### Default environment values
-  These are some values that need to be provided before the app can run
+  These are some values that need to be provided before the app can run.
+  Create a .env file in the api folder and supply these variables into it.

 | Name                              | Description                                              | Type   | Default Value           |
 |-----------------------------------|----------------------------------------------------------|--------|-------------------------|